GabrielRodriguez66/EmailOrganizer/README.md

+# Don't repeat boring tasks, if you're a programmer just automate it!

-Before running the script, [Turn Allow less secure apps to ON](https://myaccount.google.com/lesssecureapps).
+Before running the script, in case you're using gmail [turn Allow less secure apps to ON](https://myaccount.google.com/lesssecureapps).